easypropertylistings/Easy-Property-Listings/readme.txt

 == Changelog ==

+= 3.4.20 January 22, 2020 =

 * New: Filter added to the parking spaces function epl_total_parking_spaces allowing you to alter the value of the parking icons.
+* New: Helper function to get the WordPress post id from the property_unique_id field.
+* Tweak: Better flushing of permalinks when settings are saved or on install.

 = 3.4.19 December 19, 2019 =